gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ### Register an i18next instance

-Then, update the [local module](../reference/registration/registerLocalModules.md) register function to create and register an instance of `i18next` with the `i18nextPlugin` plugin instance:
+Then, update the host application local module's [register](../reference/registration/registerLocalModules.md) function to create and register an `i18next` instance with the retrieved `i18nextPlugin` instance.
+Due to how the internals of `i18next` works, each module (including the host application) must create its own instance of the third-party library. `i18nextPlugin` will handle synchronizing the language changes across all `i18next` instances:

 ```tsx !#12-14,16-23,26 host/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";